Skip to main content UVA Health logo of UVA Health

 Ketogenic, Ketosis and Ketones, Oh My!

 First, let’s get some terminology out of the way.
 Ketogenic refers to the diet putting the body into ketosis.
-Ketosis describes the state of the body when it’s producing ketones, which result from burning fat for energy.
+Ketosis describes the state of the body when it’s producing ketones.
+These result from burning fat for energy.

 The body generally uses carbohydrates as its energy source.
 When deprived of carbs, it switches over to burning fat instead.
 While the typical American diet includes 200-300 grams of carbohydrates per day, a patient on a medical ketogenic diet may be restricted to a mere 10-15 grams per day to ensure they achieve and maintain the state of ketosis.

-UVA’s neurology department uses two variations of the medical ketogenic diet for epilepsy: the classic ketogenic diet and the modified Atkins diet.
+UVA Health’s neurology department uses two variations of the medical ketogenic diet for epilepsy: the classic ketogenic diet and the modified Atkins diet.
 Both of these diets emphasize high-fat foods while restricting carbohydrates and providing adequate but not excessive amounts of protein.
 The medical versions of these diets are much stricter than the mainstream ketogenic and Atkins diets.
-The medical versions of the classic ketogenic diet and the modified Atkins diet are designed by a registered dietitian specifically to put the patient into ketosis.

 Seizure Reduction